Skip to Main Content

 But, if you’re interested in building a thriving base of highly engaged members, retention should be one of your top priorities—after all, it’s typically less expensive to retain existing members than to find completely new ones.

 Retention efforts shouldn’t be limited to a once-a-year event campaign or drive.
-A good membership retention strategy will include a whole series of interactions that reinforces why people should continue to stay involved with your organization.
+A good membership retention strategy will include a whole series of interactions that reinforce why people should continue to stay involved with your organization.

 That’s a pretty big ask, especially if you’re working with limited resources and volunteer staff.
 Still, with the right tools, you can deliver regular personalized interactions that improve member retention.

-Here are 6 High-Impact Membership Retention Strategies
+Here are 9 High-Impact Membership Retention Strategies

 Many membership renewal best practices center on the things you know you should be doing.
 You know you should send regular emails, keep benefits up to date, and follow up with renewal offers.